GreenMap-chan/hatch-finder/README.md

 configuration, a log, `best.pt`, and `last.pt` to the configured output directory.

+Using `batch_size: 1` is strongly recommended when hatch images in the dataset have different dimensions.
+Batches containing multiple examples pad smaller hatch images to the largest height and width in the batch.
+The padding uses a white background and may affect the hatch encoder.
+To retain a larger effective batch without padding multiple hatch images together, keep `batch_size: 1` and raise `gradient_accumulation_steps` instead.
+This is not a concern when all hatch images in the dataset have the same dimensions, in which case a larger batch size can be used.

 `best.pt` and `last.pt` are resumable training checkpoints.
 To create a smaller model-only file for inference: